 Got a date?
 Take a walk down The High Line, then end at Untitled.
 If you don’t have a reservation, you might encounter a wait.
 But it’s worth it - plus, points for “spontaneity.”

-After all that walking, you're probably going to be thirsty.
+After all that walking, you’re probably going to be thirsty.
 Frozen negronis (plus an incredible patio) are never a bad idea.
 Alta Linea is open late spring to early fall.

 Haven’t tried High Street on Hudson?
 A post-High Line trip is a great excuse.
 If you’re hitting it during the day, you’ll want to go heavy on the sandwiches.
 And if it’s dinner time, be prepared for serious food (get the tripe).